Thomas Saggese: Texas Rangers

 Saggese made his professional debut in 2021 with the Down East Wood Ducks of the Low-A East, batting .256 with 10 home runs, 37 RBI, and 11 stolen bases over 73 games.
 He opened the 2022 season with the Hickory Crawdads of the High-A South Atlantic League, where he was named the Rangers' Minor League Player of the Month for July.
-He was promoted to the Frisco RoughRiders of the Double-A Texas League for the seasons final week and playoffs.
+He was promoted to the Frisco RoughRiders of the Double-A Texas League for the season's final week and playoffs.
 Over 103 games between the two teams, he slashed .312/.361/.506 with 15 home runs, 70 RBI, 25 doubles, and 12 stolen bases.
 Saggese received the Texas Rangers 2022 True Ranger Award, and was named to the South Atlantic League postseason All-Star Team.
 He returned to Frisco to open the 2023 season.